Home » Can Parrots Eat Cheese? (Lactose Intolerance + Dairy)

 Vitamin A

-Vitamin A (retinol) is needed for eye health, bone growth, and healthy secretory glands.
+Vitamin A (retinol) is essential for eye health, bone growth, and healthy secretory glands.

 Niles Animal Hospital explains that parrots experience more severe respiratory and sinus infections, scaly, flaky feet, and skin thickening without sufficient vitamin A.

-The signs of a vitamin A deficiently include the following:
+The signs of a vitamin A deficiently include:

 Parrots can get vitamin A from leafy green vegetables like sweet potatoes, carrots, and bell peppers.